Founder & Principal

 Anthony is the Director of Collaboration at ASO Communications, where he leads on building strategic partnerships and projects with movement allies.
 He is also currently co-creating a new movement project for truth and reconciliation in America, and most recently served as the Communications and Political Director for By the People, the grassroots national campaign to impeach and remove Trump.
 Immediately prior, he fought for a Green New Deal and transformative international trade policies as the Campaign Strategist for Sierra Club's Living Economy Program.
 He is a proud unionist, having been a leader of the Progressive Workers Union, and has delivered recommendations to the EPA as a member of their Youth Perspectives on Climate Justice Workgroup.

-Anthony believes our movements must act as a united, cross-class, multiracial front for progressive change and has been named as a Top 50 Fixer by Grist and a Brower Youth Award winner for his efforts toward that goal.
-He is a 25 year old queer Latinx man who loves history and maps, enjoys hiking new trails and exploring new cities, and talks political strategy and messaging on the dance floor.
+Anthony has been named as a Top 50 Fixer by Grist and received the Brower Youth Award for his earlier movement-building efforts.
+He is a queer Latino who loves history and maps, enjoys hiking new trails and exploring new cities, and talks political strategy and messaging on the dance floor.

 Director of Narrative